Our favourite places to stay on this sleepy Cebu island.

 Many college students stay late inside Intramuros at night to accomplish scholastic duties.
 But there are certain times that they would wish they were at home instead rather than inside these academic institutions for rather terrifying reasons.

 There are four colleges inside the Walled City: Mapua Insititute of Technology, Lyceum of the Philippines, Pamantasan ng Lungsod ng Maynila, and Collegio de San Juan de Letran.
 While entirely different schools, each of them have one thing in common: urban legends.
-From disappearing figures and doppelgangers to disembodied spectral limbs, it seems that academic institutions are popular among the departed.
+The universities inside Intramuros have inspired local urban legends, from mysterious figures to ghost stories passed down through generations.

 Once you conclude your tour around Intramuros at night, you can visit a number of historical buildings that also have rich stories to tell.
 You can always visit any museum at the National Museum Complex for stories about history.
 But for our pick, one of the most dread-inducing structures in Manila has to be the Manila City Hall or the Manila Post Office.